Top 10 Cited Standards

 Maintain Compliance and Avoid Citations

 The information and strategies covered above should help to maintain compliance and avoid citations.
 While staying informed is a good policy, the best plan is to partner with a quality fire and life safety service company, who will know all of the recent changes and requirements set forth in the code.
 Koorsen Fire & Security is well-respected for its expertise, with its associates being the most highly trained technicians in the business.
 If you want to make compliance a priority, Koorsen Fire & Security is a terrific choice, as we'll perform a thorough inspection and let you know what actions are needed.

 Schedule your free consultation today – so your facility will be in full compliance when the next surprise inspection occurs.
-Call 1-888-KOORSEN or visit https://www.koorsen.com/contact to speak with us now.
+Call 1-888-KOORSEN or contact us online today.

 Referenced extensively throughout: